Skip to main content

 4. Build a Pre-Creative Ritual

 Same music, same drink, same starting routine.
 Train your brain: this ritual = creative mode.
-Apply your patch during the ritual so it kicks in as you start working.
+Applying a patch can be one small part of that opening routine.

 5. Embrace Constraints